gazbert/bxbot-ui/README.md

 [TypeScript](https://www.typescriptlang.org/).
 It's not meant to be an Angular 101 tutorial - the main [Angular Documentation](https://angular.io/docs/ts/latest/guide/learning-angular.html) does a far better job!

-To communicate with the bots, this app needs configuring to use [BX-bot UI Server](https://github.com/gazbert/bxbot-ui-server) - currently work in progress...

 ## User Guide

 You'll need [node.js](https://nodejs.org/en/download/) installed to build and run the app.